laszlocph/gimlet-documentation/src/pages/blog/how-we-price-our-kubernetes-focused-saas-and-our-free-tier.md

 description: "We want to be true to the spirit of our free tier.
 We want individuals, non-profits to use it without thinking too much about what is included."
 ---

+We are engineers.
+Pricing should not affect our architecture, nor ouir workflows.

 ## Cluster based pricing is buts

+In the infrastructure space many has based pricing on the number of clusters you have.

+There can be legitimate usecases to have hundreds of clusters, also to pack everything on a handful.
+Pricing should not be a factor here.

 cluster based pricing is nuts
 CPU core based pricing is nuts